olssonm/ampersand/README.md

 ## Displaying posts

-Two views are shipped with this package; nd index-view and a show-view (used for single posts).
+Two views are shipped with this package; an index-view and a show-view (used for single posts).
 They are located in `/resources/vendor/views/ampersand` after installation and are fully customizable.

 In `index.blade.php` a collection of post-objects is available via the `$posts`-variable.
 It behaves much as a standard Eloquent-collection.